-Azerbaijani religious leaders extend appeal on anniversary of beginning of Second Karabakh War (UPDATE)
+Azerbaijani religious leaders extend appeal on anniversary of beginning of second Karabakh war (UPDATE)

 Trend:

-The heads of the religious confessions of Azerbaijan released an appeal related to the anniversary of the beginning of the second Karabakh war, Trend reports citing the Caucasian Muslims Office.
+The heads of the religious confessions of Azerbaijan released an appeal related to the anniversary of the beginning of the second Karabakh war (September 27), Trend reports citing the Caucasian Muslims Office.

-"We mark the first anniversary since September 27, 2020, which forever entered the history of the Azerbaijani people,” the message said.

 “This date will forever remain in memory as a starting point on the path to a great victory,” the message said.
 “The international community saw the strength of the Azerbaijani political leader, the unshakable unity of the government and people.”